justinhyou/5C-Craigslist/README.md

 8. Users can sort postings by cost (organized by descending post time by default).
 9. Users can comment on a posting.
 10. Users can only register if a Claremont Colleges student.
 11. Users can receive Slack notification for each new post made.
+(Refer to "Notes" for integration instructions.)

 ![home](demo_images/home.png)
 ![login](demo_images/Login.png)